 If you wish to study part-time whilst still receiving benefit, you must apply to Alfa-kassan.
 Remember to send in your application for studies in time.
 Do not begin your studies until you have received a decision from Alfa-kassan.
 If you apply too late there is a risk that you will be liable to repay any benefits you"ve received, that you are no longer eligible for.

 Rules for benefit in connection with studies

-The main rule is the same as before however: a person who studies cannot simultaneously receive benefit from Alfa-kassan.
-But, as previously, after the rules changed there are exceptions.
+A person who studies cannot simultaneously receive benefit from Alfa-kassan.
+But there are some exceptions.

 If you are a job seeker and wish to participate in education or other activity, full or part-time, for the purpose of orientation towards a new trade or profession or educational path or to ease the transition to a new trade or profession, you can apply to be able to study while still receiving benefit for a period of 15 days maximum.

 You can study part-time while receiving benefits for a maximum of 20 weeks in the same benefit period.
 You can receive benefits while studying part-time on some conditions.